Healthy Homes Assessment Waitangirua

 Home Assessments Waitangirua for Rental Properties

-There are a myriad of concerns you should look for in a home assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns to check in the home review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy solutions ruling can be extremely costly for landlords and property managers.
-For expert assistance, get in touch today to book your rental property home evaluation.
+The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy solutions ruling could be significant for property managers and landlords.
+For professional guidance, contact us today and book your rental property home assessment.

 home assessments for rental properties